abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 Defining the singleton set using functions
 ---

-Now that we have come up with a definition of a set *element* using just functions, we can try to draw the elements of our set as an external diagram.
+Now that we came up with a definition of a set *element*, using just functions, we can try to draw the elements of our set as an external diagram.

 ![Functions from the singleton set](../02_category/elements_singleton_functions_partly_external.svg)

 However, our diagram is not yet fully external, as it depends on the idea of the singleton set, i.e. the set with one *element*.
-Furthermore, this makes the whole definition circular, as we have to already define the concept of an element in order to derive the concept of an one-element set.
+Furthermore, this makes the whole definition circular, as we have to already have the concept of an element defined, in order to define the concept of an one-element set.

 To avoid these difficulties, we devise a way to define the singleton set, using just functions.
 We do it in the same way that we did for products and sums - by using a unique property that the singleton set has.
 In particular, there is exactly one function from any other set to the singleton set i.e. if $1$ is the singleton set, then we have $\forall  X  \exists!
 X \to 1$.